rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_mongo_db/cpp/README.rst

     mongo "mongodb+srv://cluster0.8u6dg.mongodb.net/<dbname>" --username rti_example

-You will then be prompted to introduce the user password (above mentioned).
-The you can inspect the items that have been created.
-You can run the following commands to select the database, see the collections (Topics), and documents inserted:
+You will be prompted to introduce the user password (above mentioned).
+Within the shell, can inspect the items that have been created.
+For example, run the following commands to select the database, see the collections (Topics), and documents inserted:

 .. code::